 My friends at the Acton Institute published my article on the need to reform the Clinton-era Family Medical Leave Act.
-I have posted my full article on my site as well.
-The Act has been subject to abuses that cry out to be corrected:
+I have posted my full article on

 The Act provides leave not only for maternity or the care of a new born, but also for care for a dependent with a serious illness.
 Unfortunately, the Department of Labor has issued conflicting opinions on what constitutes a serious illness.
 While the legislative history clearly indicates that the leave was not supposed to be used for minor sniffles, employees have obtained certification for minor conditions such as allergies, migraines, or back problems.